How does Rails work?

 Olo includes Rails-specific fields on order receipts such as the name of the marketplace and the marketplace's order ID, allowing stores to determine where the order came from.
-POS’s can also be configured to use a different tender type from a traditional Olo order.
+Certain POS’s can also be configured to use a different tender type from a traditional Olo order.
 You'll also be able to view marketplace details for Rails orders in Dashboard.

 Is there a Rails API?

 Rails is built as a series of new features on our Olo Ordering API.
 There is not a separate API.
 For Rails v0.5, the key features are:

 - The ability for the Rails Partner to be issued one API key from Olo that gives them access to specific store locations that could span across different Restaurant brands.

 - The ability to submit prepaid orders through Olo’s Ordering API.